robwlakes/Weather-Station-OS-Sensors/README.md

 **Extending the types of Sensors**
 One of the drawbacks of not building one's own weather station from scratch is that using a commercial station usually means being stuck with what ever they offer as extra sensors or functions in their consoles.
 The power of the Arduino is drawn on here to also be able to design your original OS style sensors.
 The code to generate Manchester encoding is much simpler than receiving it.

-A program is shown here that sends off an OS protocol compatible signal and allows the Arduino receiver to decode it quite easily, alongside the other OS signals it is getting.
-It means that novel sensors can be added to the system and expand it well beyond a simple weather station.
+A short example program is shown here that sends off an OS protocol compatible signal and allows the Arduino receiver to decode it quite easily, alongside the other OS signals it is getting.
+It means that novel sensors can be added to the system and expand it well beyond a good weather station.
 The example provided is a temperature sensor.
-However this is not meant to be a "cheap" alternative to buying OS sensors.
-The main advantage is that the Dallas sensor has a TO-3 form factor (ie it looks like a transistor) and can be sealed in glue and stuck in places that a normal sized OS sensor package would never fit (like the inside of the tube that goes into my solar hotwater tank!!).
+However this is not meant to be a "cheap" alternative to buying OS sensors (in fact a standard OS console will not fully understand the structure and meaning of these packets hence not respond to them, even though the internal byte structure conforms to the OS format, the packet data does not match any standard particular OS sensor eg a THGR810.).
+The main advantage of brewing one's own sensor is that the Dallas sensor has a TO-3 form factor (ie it looks like a transistor) and can be sealed in glue and stuck in places that a normal sized OS sensor package would never fit (like the inside of the tube that goes into my solar hotwater tank!!).

 Note though that any new sensor you design will need to be well planned out as these programs here have not been developed exhaustively to eliminate possible conflicts with other OS sensors.
 So a fair degree of hacking and programming skill is required to build any extra sensors that will not conflict with the OS system you have bought.
 In fact none of the programs use the "rolling code" concept and as a result do not eliminate the possibility of other people's neighboring OS stations being recieved (or for example, a person's setup may want to read more than one wind sensor and also be able to identify each sensor).
 The code offered here in many cases is the simple bare minimum, and should you want more complete features you will have to add them yourself.
 Be warned!